 - How the large reimbursement cuts of some major insurers forced the practice where they both worked to change their billing model in order to survive.

-- Exactly how the transition from an insurance-based to out-of-network was successfully managed in that practice.
+- Exactly how the transition from an in-network, insurance-based to out-of-network was successfully managed in that practice.

 - What worked and didn’t work to maintain patients during the transition to cash-based physical therapy.